skacem/skacem.github.io/_posts/2021-12-03-Customer-Segmentation-and-Profiling.md

 ### Managerial Segmentation Based on One Variable

 Instead of using machine learning to identify segments as seen in the previous tutorial, we will now implement a managerial segmentation.
-Simply put, it is nothing more but a sequence of if-then-else statements and consists of four segments in total: Active, Warm, Cold and Inactive.
+Simply put, it is nothing more but a sequence of if-then-else statements and consists of four segments in total: active, warm, cold and inactive.

 We first begin by identifying the segment of inactive customers.
 According to the above definition, these are those who have not made a single purchase in more than three years: